Predicting fluid-structure interaction with graph neural networks: Experiments

 \subsection{Model and training details}

 With the training and testing data sets available, we proceed to set up and train the model.
 The implementation is completed with the PyTorch package \cite{paszke2019}.
-For the graph neural network used in the fluid state prediction, the encoders, decoder, and the node and edge processors for each message-passing layer are all selected to be MLPs with two hidden layers and Gaussian Error Linear Unit activation function \cite{Hendrycks2016}.
-The layer widths of all these MLPs are fixed at 128 following Pfaff et al. \cite{Pfaff2020}.
-The weights and biases are initialized with PyTorch default setting.
-We tested over different numbers of passage-passing layers since we use a quadrilateral mesh rather than the triangular mesh in most existing works, and it seems that 15 message-passing layers are still a reasonable choice to achieve the balance between accuracy and computational cost.
-Layer normalization \cite{Ba2016} is utilized after all encoders as well as all node and edge processors to facilitate convergence.
-The graph message-passing is implemented using the gather-scatter scheme following the practice in PyTorch Geometric package \cite{Fey2019}.
+For the multi-layer perceptron used for the mesh displacement prediction, three hidden layers are used with layer width 512.
+For the graph neural network used in the fluid state prediction, the encoders, the decoder, and the node and element update functions within each network layer are all multi-layer perceptrons with two hidden layers.
+Sinusoidal activation function \cite{Sitzmann2020} is adopted along with the associated initialization scheme for all multi-layer perceptrons used in this work.
+Following the choice in reference\cite{Pfaff2020}, we fix the layer width at 128 for the multi-layer perceptrons used in the graph neural network and use 15 message-passing layers, since both of which seem to be also appropriate for our cases in the balance between accuracy and inference speed during preliminary tests.
+The mean aggregation function is used for both the node and element update stages.
+No normalization layer is used to avoid instability in training.
+The hypergraph message-passing layers are implemented using the gather-scatter scheme similar to the practice in PyTorch Geometric package \cite{Fey2019}.

-For the MLP used for the mesh displacement prediction, we use two hidden layers (i.e., $n_l=3$) with a layer width of 512.
-A sinusoidal activation function \cite{Sitzmann2020} and the corresponding initialization scheme is adopted.
-With history size $n_h=3$, the input size is six, and the output size is 2.

 The two sub-networks are trained separately on a single Nvidia RTX 3090 GPU with a central processing unit (CPU) being AMD Ryzen 9 5900 @ 3 GHz $\times$ 12 cores.
-The fluid state prediction sub-network is trained with an Adam optimizer \cite{Kingma2014} for a total of 206 epochs, divided into five stages listed in table \ref{tab:train}.
-The mesh displacement prediction sub-network is trained for 200 epochs with batch size 512.
-An AdamW \cite{Loshchilov2017} optimizer is used with a learning rate starting at $10^{-4}$ and an exponential learning rate decay of $0.98$ per epoch.
-For both networks, we use a mean-square error loss normalized on each batch as given by:
+An Adam optimizer \cite{Kingma2014} with $\beta_1=0.9$ and $\beta_2=0.999$ is used to train the networks, with the highest learning rate being $10^{-4}$ and the lowest learning rate being $10^{-6}$.
+The mesh prediction sub-network is trained with batch size 256, while the flow prediction sub-network is trained with batch size 4.
+The networks are trained for a total of 200 epochs with the exception of the flow prediction sub-network for the elastically-mounted cylinder case, which is only trained for 50 epochs.
+Table \ref{tab:train} includes the details on the number of warmup and training epochs used.
+The learning rate is increased per training iteration during the warmup stage and decreased per epoch during the normal training stage following the learning rate scheme in reference \cite{Gao2023}.